'Islamophobia' is a fake piece of lexicon used to sell fake news

 The hell that political Islam has reigned on the civilised Arab and wider Muslim world has been devastating.
 Nasserists and Ba’athist states and in the case of Libya, a state subscribing to the socialist Third International Theory, have been devastated by the backward, violent, sectarian, hateful plague of political Islam.

 The Wahhabist sect of Islam which was formed as recently as the 18th century, bears little resemblance to the kind of mainstream, modern Islam that the vast majority of Sunni Muslims embrace.
-It has no connection whatsoever to Shi’a Islam which is why Wahhabist have a particular hated of Shi’a Muslim countries like Iran or the Alawite Shi’a family of Bashar al-Assad.
+It has no connection whatsoever to Shi’a Islam which is why Wahhabist have a particular hatred of Shi’a Muslim countries like Iran or the Alawite Shi’a family of Bashar al-Assad.

 In the western states that helped cement the political power and influence of Wahhabism over parts of the Arab world in the 20th and 21st centuries, there is a totally false dialogue currently being conducted, albeit in fits and starts, about Islam.

-On the one hand, one views from a population of people in the west who are frightened to death of jihadist extremism.
-They have every right to be afraid.
+In the west, one views from a population of people in the west who are frightened to death of jihadist extremism and in actual fact, they have every right to be afraid.

 Wahhabist inspired jihadist extremism is dangerous, evil and frightening.
 At least most people in the west only have a theoretical apprehension about Wahhabist inspired terrorism.
 For people in Syria (to name just one country) it is more than that, it is a daily occurrence and has been since the western backed terrorists began destabilising the secular Ba’athist Syrian Arab Republic in 2011.

-Inversely, one sees multi-culturalist agitators in the west say that the fear of jihad is related to the hated of Muslims and therefore bigoted or irrational.
+Inversely, one sees multi-culturalist agitators in the west say that the fear of jihad is related to the hatred of Muslims and therefore bigoted or irrational.
 This is patently illogical.

-If those who have the most to fear from Wahhabist jihadists, those who have suffered the most from it and those who have lost their countries to it are primarily Muslims, then how can it be logical for a hated or fear of jihad to be anti-Muslim when the majority of Muslims living in Muslim majority states hate the exact same thing?
+If those who have the most to fear from Wahhabist jihadists, those who have suffered the most from it and those who have lost their countries to it are primarily Muslims, then how can it be logical for a hatred or fear of jihad to be anti-Muslim when the majority of Muslims living in Muslim majority states hate the exact same thing?

 It’s part of a wider propaganda move on the part of mainstream media designed to divide, confuse, enrage and conquer the opinions of ordinary people.
 It is mass-media brainwashing in the most Orwellian sense.